-- 4.4.1 Gas/Liquid Separation: The wells at this lease flow to a gas/liquid separator.
-The separator is connected to a gas gathering system.
+- 4.4.1 Gas/Liquid Separation: The wells at the N.R.
+Bonetti Lease flow to four gas/liquid separators.
+The separators are connected to a gas gathering system.
 The separated fluids are directed to the Morganti Lease.
-Only fugitive emissions are associated with the separator. - 4.4.2 Pits, Sumps and Well Cellars: The Musico Lease is equipped with two well cellars.
+Only fugitive emissions are associated with the separator. - 4.4.2 Pits, Sumps and Well Cellars: The N.R.
+Bonetti Lease is equipped with six well cellars.
 Well cellar emissions are reduced 70-percent for maintaining the cellar per the requirements of Rule 344.
 These emission estimates are based District P&P 6100.060 (Determination of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method Modified for Revised ROC Definition).
 The calculation is:

-'''

-ER = [(EF \times SAREA \div 24) \times (1 - CE) \times (HPP)]
+$$ER = [(EF \times SAREA \div 24) \times (1 - CE) \times (HPP)]$$ where:

-'''

-where: